matsievskiysv/vimish-fold/README.md

 ![Vimish Fold](https://raw.githubusercontent.com/mrkkrp/vimish-fold/gh-pages/vimish-fold.png)

-This package mostly mimics text folding feature found in Vim.
-Features of the package include:
+This is a package to perform text folding like in Vim.
+It has the following
+features:

 * folding of active regions;